daniel-1789/rpg-pendragon/recaps/02_Anarchy_Period.md

 	*  Girl, born 497-498 (0)
 *  Percy - Courting, success on courtesy.
 Marries second daughter of vassal knight.
 *  Beornwulf - marries second son of vassal knight.
 Newborn son replaced by Changeling

+## Year 498 - Chapter XVIII - Into the Sauvage Forest
+The challenges from the Saxon kings surrounding Salisbury continued.
+In addition to Aescwine of Essex present on behalf of his father, Aethelswith; and Cynric of Wessex on behalf of his father, Cerdic, there was Celyn of Sussex.
+They could not afford to pay all three and they lacked the resources to fight them.
+The good knights advised Countess Ellen to accept Cerdic’s offer of alliance short of accepting him as liege, greatly reducing the cost of tribute.
+He had promised he would protect the land from other Saxons - and it was clear the three Saxon lords did not care for one another.
+They would put that to the test.
+This did put them allying with a different Saxon than Duke Ulfius - though alliances with Saxons were not likely to be enduring.

+Merlin again appeared at court, indicating he would be leaving Britain for the continent and the knights agreed to escort him to the port of Dorchester.
+This proved dangerous as Queen Ygraine sent a group of her knights to take vengeance on Merlin for his role in abducting her son.
+The knights of Salisbury did slay their leader Sir Roy of Rôls and took three more knights as prisoner - lessening the impact of the tribute to Cerdic and allowing construction to continue on the stone walls around Saurum, reaching half completion that summer.

+As high summer approached they visited Pertoines of Oxford who showed them the entrance to the Sauvage Forest.
+They entered, hoping to find Madog, King of Sauvage - with information both on Beornwulf and on any possible heirs of Madoc.
+They ran into the Wild Hunt whose lord did take them to Madog in return for their joining him on the hunt for a great elephant.
+The wild King Made was thrilled to have guests and provided them with some assistance, though at a price.
+He did tall them that Madoc did indeed have an hair, one lost to the faerie realm - if they wandered the forest  for years they might find him.
+But he advised them not to, as there was another heir of Uther’s whom they would indeed find, far sooner than they might find an heir of Madoc’s - and would not a legitimate heir be preferable?
+He did return Beornwulf’s infant son.
+They had to pay two prices.
+First, the child would be given a faerie godmother - the boy would, he prophesied, not grow to be a Christian but would follow the old ways.
+The other was a promise he asked of all the knights - that should they encounter the legendary Questing Beast, that they would sound horns he gave them to summon both him and the master of the Wild Hunt.

+With those promises made, they quickly found their way out of the forest.
+It seemed a dream, but for the horns they now had and the return of Beornwulf’s son.
+They’d not be able to find Madog again without aid…

+### Winter 498-499
+Forthcoming